-The ultra-low emission zone (ULEZ) will start in central London on 8 April 2019, in the same area as the congestion charge zone.
+The ultra-low emission zone (ULEZ) is now in place in central London, in the same area as the congestion charge zone.
 Vehicles will need to meet the new, stricter exhaust emission standards or pay £12.50 to travel in that zone.

-Unlike the congestion zone which only operates from 7am–6pm, Monday to Friday, the ULEZ will operate 24 hours a day, seven days a week.
+Unlike the congestion zone which only operates from 7am–6pm, Monday to Friday, the ULEZ operates 24 hours a day, seven days a week.

 If you travel into the ULEZ and your vehicle does not comply with the new exhaust emission standards, you will have to pay the ULEZ charge as well as the weekday congestion charge.